Can I buy my Muramatsu directly from you?

 Since these flutes are on consignment, we advise the owners of repairs we feel are necessary.
 It is up to the owner to decide if they want to have the repair work done.
 Pricing is fair, and if the flute needs to be serviced, it is reflected in the selling price.
 Ask about any flute you are interested in.

 I don’t live in the United States, can I buy a flute from you?

-We are able to sell Muramatsu flutes outside the country if your country has no Muramatsu distributor.
+We are able to sell Muramatsu flutes across North America and in any country that has no Muramatsu distributor.
 Email us at firstname.lastname@example.org for more information.
-We will ship and deliver anywhere in North America.

 What should I do if my Muramatsu is stolen?